snobu/destreamer/README.md

     --videoUrls list.txt
 ```

+**DO NOT RUN IN AN ELEVATED SHELL ON WINDOWS**, not going to work, Chromium will keep crashing.

 Passing `--username` is optional.
 It's there to make logging in faster (the username field will be populated automatically on the login form).

 You can use an absolute path for `--outputDirectory`, for example `/mnt/videos`.